-Course will introduce students to the career opportunities available in the criminal justice field and will teach students the skills and strategies needed to gain employment in this field. (to be taken during students last semester).
+The course will introduce students to the career opportunities available in the criminal justice field and will teach students the skills and strategies needed to gain employment in this field. (to be taken during the student's last semester).

 CRIM 1013 Police Cyclist